top of page

 Project Kenon is a movement-centric first-person space adventure where players must master the grappling-hook mechanic to traverse dramatic, debris-filled environments and retrieve a vital item to escape.

-The game blends movement mastery, exploration, and survival, all set within an epic space scrapyard.
+The game combines movement mastery, exploration, and survival, all set within an vast space scrapyard.

 noun-time-7141844_edited.png